senmer5/Fabric_DP700_lab_03b/README.md

-## 🧱 Databricks Sales Lakehouse Pipeline
+## 🧱 Databricks Sales Lakehouse Pipeline with Medallion Architecture

 This project implements a Lakehouse architecture in Databricks to process sales data in layered stages (bronze → silver → gold).